pu6ki/elsyser/README.md

 # elsyser
-Students' blog for our school.
+Students' system for our school.